-Another theory is that Chaucer wrote the poem for King Richard II to assist his path through his marriage attempts to Anne of Bohemia during the time.
+Another theory is that Chaucer wrote the poem for King Richard II to assist his path through his marriage attempts to Anne of Bohemia.

 What was the Feast of Saint Valentine?

 A different saying about the placement of St Valentine’s Day in the middle of February originates from a festival named Lupercalia.
 Lupercalia was an ancient Roman cultural festival that was considered pagan by the Christian church of Rome.
 The Roman God of agriculture inspired the fertility festival.
 Besides the fertility associated with the harvesting of crops, Lupercalia links to the fertility of the women.
 The customs of the day involved sacrifices of animals, such as a goat and a dog.

 The women adorned the sacrificial animal parts and the sacrificial blood because they believed it would enhance their fertility for a said amount of time.
 Other customs involved the courtship of men and women for a particular time.
 The nature and spirit of these customs were not considered Christian by the church; hence they placed the Feast of Saint Valentine – a Christian festival – in the middle of February to remove the celebration of Lupercalia from the month.